project-akri/akri/docs/proposals/zeroconf.md

 ## Broker interfacing

+Upon detection, the Akri Zeroconf discovery handler creates an Akri instance to represent each discovered service.
+The instance contains information about the service using environment variables in each broker pod, if a broker pod is specified in the Configuration.

-Upon detection of Zeroconf hosts and services, the Akri Zeroconf protocol creates "twins" for each service using the provided, sample broker.
-A more complete rendition of the `freddie` service could be:
+A more complete description of the `freddie` service could be:

 ```YAML
 {